 What you need to pay attention to are Impressions, Clicks and CTR and in addition to that look at GA for things like bounce rate and time on site for the pages that correspond to those specific keywords.

-High number of impressions and a decent CTR rate?
+High number of impressions and a solid CTR rate?

 So far so good.
-Move into GA for that specific keyword.
-Low bounce rate,high time on site?
+Move into Google Analytics for that specific keyword.
+Low bounce rate, high time on site?
 Everything’s good here, move on to the next one.

 What if I have high bounce rate (relative to the goal of the page) but impressions and clicks are decent?
 If they don’t bother spending time on the page, how can we expect them to convert further down the funnel?

-Most likely what people are looking for and what you’re offering do not match.
+Most like what people are looking for and what you’re offering do not match.

-Before I determine which will be the best tactic, I have to do more research.
+Before I determine which tactic will likely perform best, I have to do more research.